Please note this call is now closed.

 We request that:

-- Fellows will be in regular contact with their mentor and/ or coach and will receive bespoke support
+• Fellows will be in regular contact with their mentor and/ or coach and will receive bespoke support (as agreed between yourselves)

 Timetable

-Example of additional bespoke training includes: Patient and Public Involvement, Participatory Research, Rapid Review Methods, Writing for the Conversation, Medical regulation, depending on your needs.
+Example of additional bespoke training includes: Patient and Public Involvement, Participatory Research, Rapid Review Methods, Writing for the Conversation, Medical regulation, press and media training, depending on your needs.

 At our Launch Event we will set the scene around research impact, knowledge exchange and the fellowship programme.
-We hope to hold a celebration event will be held in September after our final workshop to share outputs, impact and learning from the programme.
+We hope to hold a celebration event after our final workshop to share outputs, impact and learning from the programme.
 We will confirm the exact timetable asap so keep an eye on this page for updates.

 Eligibility

 A University of Bath member of staff who undertakes research as part of their role at any stage of their career who would like to enhance their knowledge and skills in research impact, knowledge exchange, engagement and communication are welcome and eligible to apply.
-The Fellowship will be awarded to 12 Fellows each academic year.
-Those unsuccessful will be offered a one-to-one meeting with the research impact team to support them with their research impact and to signpost them to existing University resources including access to the Impact Integrators course and our Moodles for Knowledge Exchange and Public Engagement (these are self-enrolment).
+The Fellowship will be awarded to 15 Fellows each academic year.
+Those unsuccessful will be offered a one-to-one meeting with the research impact team to support them with their research impact and to signpost them to existing University resources and our Moodles for Knowledge Exchange and Public Engagement (these are self-enrolment).

 How to apply